aoifeguanzon/Rewear/CONTRIBUTING.md

 ## Add comments for:
 - [ ] Global and local variables
 - [ ] Important code blocks (e.g. loops, conditionals)
-- [ ] Debugging tips if there’s tricky logic.
+- [ ] Debugging tips if there’s tricky logic

 ## When you're done:
-Create a pull request for your changes.
+Create a pull request for your changes